richardcsuwandi/r-projects/Data Analysis and Visualizations on Noble Prize Winners Dataset/nobel-prize.md

 [here](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-05-14)

-The goal of this project is to perform data anaylsis and visualizations on the Nobel Prize winners dataset to draw insights from the data.
+The goal of this project is to perform data anaylsis and visualizations on the Nobel Prize winners dataset to draw insights from the data.The source code of this project can also be found [here](https://github.com/richardcsuwandi/r-projects/blob/master/Data%20Analysis%20and%20Visualizations%20on%20Noble%20Prize%20Winners%20Dataset/nobel-prize.Rmd)

 ``` r
 # Import the libraries